yamitc/nextjsbasicapp/solution.md

 1. **Checkout Code**
    Clones the repository to the GitHub Actions runner.

-2. **Tag Management**
+2. **Semantic Version Calculation**
-   Fetches latest tags, increments patch version (`0.0.X`), and creates a new Git tag.
-This version is later injected into the Helm chart and Docker image.
+   Fetches the latest Git tags, increments the patch version (0.0.X), and creates a new Git tag.
+This version is then used for the build artifacts.

 3. **Node.js Setup & Install**
    Installs Node.js v22 and project dependencies via `npm install`.